5 Environmentally-Friendly Sunscreens Made Without Oxybenzone and Octinoxate

 What to Know About the Oxybenzone and Octinoxate Ban

 The bill Hawaii passed prevents the sale of over-the-counter sunscreens containing two common sunscreen ingredients: oxybenzone and octinoxate.
 According to Dr. Benjamin, the idea behind the ban is to “prohibit sunscreens that contain chemicals that could contribute to bleaching of the coral reefs.”
 That being said, the ban doesn’t take effect until January 2021.

 The Difference Between Chemical and Physical Sunscreen

 According to the American Academy of Dermatology, a chemical sunscreen protects you by absorbing the sun’s rays and is formulated with one or more of many possible active ingredients, such as oxybenzone or octinoxate.
-Physical sunscreens on the other hand, provide protection by deflecting the sun’s rays and usually contain blockers titanium dioxide or zinc oxide as active ingredients.
+Physical sunscreens, on the other hand, provide protection by deflecting the sun’s rays and usually contain blockers like titanium dioxide or zinc oxide as active ingredients.

 The Best Sunscreens Without Oxybenzone and Octinoxate

 It’s important to keep in mind that oxybenzone and octinoxate are FDA-approved ingredients in sunscreens.
-That said, if you’re looking for alternatives, find our favorite sunscreens formulated without either ahead.
+That said, if you’re looking for alternatives, find our favorite sunscreens formulated without either, ahead.